talliskinrade/torus-deployment-manager/README.md

 ## Information

-The SPHERE Deployment Manager is a tool for preparing deployment images for the SPHERE IoT platforms.
-Detailed information is available in [1] ([preprint](https://seis.bristol.ac.uk/~xf14883/files/conf/2018_adhocnow_deployment.pdf)).
-If you use the SPHERE Deployment Manager you are kindly asked to cite [1].
+The TORUS Deployment Manager is a tool for preparing firmware images and configuration files ('.hex' and '.json') for deployment to TORUS wearable sensors and forwarding gateways (Raspberry Pi and nRF52840 dongles).
+It is based on the SPHERE Deployment Manager [1] ([preprint](https://seis.bristol.ac.uk/~xf14883/files/conf/2018_adhocnow_deployment.pdf)).

+Created by @talliskinrade and based on the work of:

 ```
 @inproceedings{Fafoutis2018SDM,